EXPLAINER: Why countries are halting the AstraZeneca shot

 SO WHAT ARE EXPERTS TELLING PEOPLE TO DO?

-The WHO and the EMA — as well as regulators in several countries — say people should continue to be immunized and that the risk of getting vaccinated far outweighs any potential harm.
+The WHO and the EMA — as well as regulators in several countries — say people should continue to be immunized and that the small risks of getting vaccinated far outweighs any potential harm.

 “The safety of the public will always come first,” said Britain’s drug regulator.
 “People should still go and get their COVID-19 vaccine when asked to do so.”